 On occasion, damages occur in areas that are not directly associated with a residence hall room, such as lounges, lobbies, hallways, bathrooms, and elevators.
 If this should occur, Residential Life will bill the cost of the repair of the damages to the student or students involved in the situation.
 In the event that staff members are unable to determine who damaged university property, the cost of the damage will be split between the residents on the residence hall floor or building in question.
 Thus, it is to your benefit to report the cause of any damages to a residence hall staff member.

-The Student Conduct Code appears on the website of the Dean of Students at www.usm.maine.edu/deanofstudents, or you may request a hard copy from that office, located at 113 Upton Hall.
-The Code clearly outlines the procedures for dealing with violations of acceptable behavioral standards on campus.
+The Student Conduct Code appears on the website of the Dean of Students at www.usm.maine.edu/deanofstudents, or you may request a hard copy from the Office of Community Standards and Mediation, located at 188 Upton Hall.
+The Code outlines the procedures for dealing with violations of acceptable behavioral standards on campus.
 It is expected that all residents of campus housing will abide by the Student Conduct Code.